Tagamydev/Boot2Root/Writeup1.md

     main()
 ```

-The reconstructed source code was saved as `first.c`, compiled, and executed:
+The resulting source code was saved as `first.c`, compiled, and executed:

 ```bash
 python3 ./flag02.py > first.c